 Although Greek-style yogurt is regarded as extremely rich and creamy-tasting, it is surprising to find that it has just 17 kcal per level tbsp, while double cream has an amazing 67 kcal for the same amount. * Raspberries are an excellent source of vitamin C, whether fresh or frozen.
 If freshly picked there may be more C, but it is not always easy to tell how long fruit has been sitting on the shelf, and vitamin C content will be going down steadily following picking.
 Frozen fruits are usually processed immediately after picking and may therefore be a richer source of this vital vitamin.

+Used different ingredients.
 Try slowly reducing the juice from two freshly squeezed oranges with a some of the finely pared rind and a couple of bruised cardamom pods.
 After reduction, sieve as above add a couple of glugs of cointreau to taste. - 28 Oct 2010